dgaff/workshop/README.md

 Do I use all of these irons?
 Yes.
 One some projects, I'll have four of them heating at the same time.
 The soldering station is the single most used item in my electronics shop.
 I also have a small solder bath (not shown) that plugs into the Weller base station.
 I haven't used that as much.
 It takes forever to heat up and cool down.

 Finally, I have a custom made heat gun.
 It's similar to the Weller hot air pencil, but with a bigger nozzle and less precise temperature control.
 I built this using the parts from a larger and very crappy solder station I bought from Amazon.
 (Don't do it!!)
 That station was junk, and it's what encouraged me to buy a Weller setup.
 But the heat gun worked pretty well, so I 3D printed a case and put the guts into that.
-I used it primarily to melt heat shrink tubing.
+I use it primarily to melt heat shrink tubing.

 ![](heat_gun.jpeg)